-To be a member and eligible for SLTD insurance coverage, you must be:
+To be eligible for SLTD insurance coverage, you must:

-- Regularly working as an active, permanent, full-time employee as defined by the contract or a member of the General Assembly or judge in state courts and - A citizen or resident of the United States or Canada

-NOTE: You are not eligible if you are an employee of the State who is covered under any other group long term disability insurance plan that insures any portion of your predisability earnings (other than the State Basic Long Term Disability plan); an employee of the State who is receiving retirement benefits from the South Carolina Retirement Systems and who has waived active coverage under the State Health Plan or an HMO Plan; a temporary or seasonal employee; or a full-time member of the armed forces.
+- Work as an active, permanent, full-time employee as defined by the contract or be a member of the General Assembly or judge in state courts; and - · Be a citizen or resident of the United States or Canada - NOTE: You are not eligible if you are an employee of the state who is covered under any other group long term disability insurance plan that insures any portion of your predisability earnings (other than the BLTD plan); an employee of the state who is receiving retirement benefits from the South Carolina Retirement Systems and who has waived active coverage under the State Health Plan; a temporary or seasonal employee; or a full-time member of the armed forces. - 1 U.S. Social Security Administration, Facts. www.ssa.gov/disabilityfacts/facts.html.Accessed June 2, 2017. - 2 U.S. Federal Reserve Board, Report on the Economic Well-Being of U.S. Households in 2016, May 2017.